Indexing Generated Code

 The Kythe pipeline for indexing our combined program looks like this:

-When we use the verifier to inspect the resulting CxxFooDecl
+When we use the verifier to inspect the resulting CxxFooDecl, we see that

 CxxFooDecl: EVar(... =